polish-penguin-dev/Illusion/Getting-Started/Illusion-Generic-Scriptlet.md

 - Distribute With `appName.sh` And `appName/` Folder!
 - To Install, Drag Both To The `documents/` Folder On Your Kindle!
 - Updating?
 Simply Drag & Drop, Replacing The Current Folder And/Or Scriptlet.
-NOTE; You Have To Reboot, Or Kill The Mesquite Process.
+NOTE; You Have To Reboot, Reload [The Page], Or Kill The Mesquite Process (By Switching Apps; Or Other).
 - :>

 [Next Page](/Getting-Started/FAQ.md)